tranquochung09062001-dev/Analyze-E-commerce-Performance-of-Google-Merchandise-Store-SQL-BigQuery/README.md

 This project uses SQL in BigQuery to analyze Google Analytics e‑commerce data in order to:

 ✔️ Identify the top‑performing products and categories by revenue and quantity.

 ✔️ Evaluate sales performance across countries, regions, traffic sources, and devices.

 ✔️ Understand customer behavior from product views → add to cart → purchase.

 ✔️ Track revenue trends over time (monthly, weekly, cumulative).

 ✔️ Provide actionable insights for the business team to optimize marketing channels and store operations.
 ## Main Business Question:
 How can we measure and improve store performance by analyzing product sales, customer behavior, and revenue trends across different dimensions (product, geography, traffic source, device, time)?
 ### 👤 Who is this project for?

 Mention who might benefit from this project

-✔️ Business Intelligence teams who need to monitor store performance and generate insights from e‑commerce data.
+✔️ Business Intelligence teams .

-✔️ Marketing managers who want to evaluate which traffic sources and campaigns drive the most revenue.
-✔️ Sales managers who need to track product performance and customer purchase behavior.
+✔️ StackHolder

 ✔️ Executives & decision‑makers who require clear dashboards to oversee daily operations and long‑term trends.